-To make the caramel sauce, all you need to do is grab yourself a can of good quality coconut milk (not the milk you can buy in the 1 litre tetra packs – it’s got to be a can so you get a higher fat content) and add 4 tbsp of syrup per 1 US measuring cup of coconut milk.
-I used a 400ml can, to which I added 7 tbsp of syrup.
+To make the caramel sauce, all you need to do is grab yourself a can of good quality coconut milk (not the milk you can buy in the 1 litre tetra packs - it's got to be a can so you get a higher fat content) and add 4 tablespoon of syrup per 1 US measuring cup of coconut milk.
+I used a 400ml can, to which I added 7 tablespoon of syrup.

 Then you let it bubble away happily on the stove until it has reduced by half and turned into a wonderfully sticky, thick caramel sauce.
 That's it!

 The uses for my 2 ingredient sugar free caramel sauce are many: